ghuntley/workshops/nixos-workshop/modules/03-change-nixos-configuration/README.md

 services.xserver.desktopManager.plasma5.enable = true;
 ```

 In addition to these core configuration items, you might want to install some packages to get you started.
-Your NixOS install will be very bare without them.
-Packages can be specified as additional configuration items, and there should be a commented out section of configuration that you can uncomment and edit.
-For example, a fairly modest set of packages would look something like this:
+Your NixOS install is currently really bare.
+You can search for packages to install with `nix-env -qaP | grep $PACKAGE`.
+Add any additional packages that catch your fancy.

+Add the following packages at minimum to your configuration:

 ```nix
 environment.systemPackages = (with pkgs; [